SymbioticLab/Oort/README.md

 # Getting Started

-Before attempting to install Kuiper, you must have the following:
+Our ```install.sh``` will install the following automatically:

 * Anaconda Package Manager
 * CUDA 10.2

-Note: we also provide commands to install conda and CUDA.
-See comments in `install.sh` for details.
+Note: if you prefer different versions of conda and CUDA, please check  comments in `install.sh` for details.

 Run the following commands to install kuiper.